Overview

 We actively identify, assess, and mitigate sustainability risks embedded in our business activities.

-2. Developing Green, Social, and Sustainable Impact Products and Services (GSSIPS)
+2. Providing Green, Social, and Sustainable Impact Products and Services (GSSIPS)

 We offer innovative financial solutions that support a sustainable future and societal well-being.
 We uphold high ethical and sustainability standards throughout our GSSIPS product development and offerings.
 We also encourage responsible business practices by offering financing solutions linked to sustainability performance.

-We are committed to reducing our environmental footprint and achieving net zero GHG emissions in our operations.
+We are committed to reducing our environmental footprint and achieving net zero in our operations and in our financed emissions.

 We embed sustainability considerations into our procurement practices, fostering responsible sourcing and supply chains.